 Elizabeth C. Clipp Term Chair of Nursing

-I am an Associate Professor and Digital Health Scientist at Duke University.
-I am the Faculty Director for Duke University’s Mobile App Gateway and am the creator and Director of our Health Innovation Lab.
+Dr. Shaw is an Associate Professor and Digital Health Scientist at Duke University.
+He is the Faculty Director for Duke University’s Mobile App Gateway and the creator and Director of our Health Innovation Lab.

-I work with teams of scientists and clinicians to advance the field of precision health through the use of mobile technologies, known as ‘Mobile Health’ — the collection and dissemination of health information using mobile and sensing technologies.
+He works with teams of scientists and clinicians to advance the field of precision health through the use of mobile technologies, known as ‘Mobile Health’ — the collection and dissemination of health information using mobile and sensing technologies.
 These technologies afford researchers, clinicians, and patients a rich stream of real-time information about individuals’ environment, and biophysical and behavioral health in their everyday lives.
-Our goals are to identify and optimize novel, useful methods of collecting, visualizing, and disseminating healthcare data to (1) better inform our understanding of human disease and (2) improve patient and clinical decision-making.
+His goals are to identify and optimize novel, useful methods of collecting, visualizing, and disseminating healthcare data to (1) better inform our understanding of human disease and (2) improve patient and clinical decision-making.

-I work with faculty and students at Duke’s Schools of Nursing, Medicine and Engineering to integrate mobile technologies into first-generation care delivery systems.
-I was one of the first scientists to publish that patients could feasibly use multiple mobile technologies to manage their health.
-Additionally, I’ve conducted foundational clinical trials to explore how patients and clinicians use mobile health for self-management and care delivery.
-My work is funded by private and government organizations, including the US National Institutes of Health.
+Dr. Shaw works with faculty, staff and students at Duke’s Schools of Nursing, Medicine and Engineering to integrate mobile technologies into first-generation care delivery systems.
+He was one of the first scientists to publish that patients could feasibly use multiple mobile technologies to manage their health.
+Additionally, he has conducted foundational clinical trials to explore how patients and clinicians use mobile health for self-management and care delivery.
+His work is funded by private and government organizations, including the US National Institutes of Health.

 Ryan J. Shaw, PhD, RN is an Associate Professor at Duke University.
 He holds the Elizabeth C. Clipp Term Chair of Nursing.
 He is faculty at the Duke University School of Nursing and the Duke Center for Applied Genomics and Precision Medicine.
 He has collaborative appointments at the Duke Center for Health Informatics and MEDx – Duke’s Medicine & Engineering Initiative.